-In 2018, USDA-APHIS-Wildlife Services caught and killed 1,360 snakes at the commercial ports on Guam.
+In 2019, USDA-APHIS-Wildlife Services caught and killed 1,547 snakes at the commercial ports on Guam.
 There were zero credible snake sightings in the CNMI or Hawaii.
-The Automated Aerial Bait Delivery System (ADS) conducted its first drop over the Habitat Management Unit on Andersen Air Force Base.
-Approximately 12,000 baits were applied, though there were still many mis-feeds which requires some reconfiguration to the machine.
-USGS completed a computer program called SLITHER, which will allow for the optimal timing of bait drops using the ADS once it is fully operational.
+The Automated Aerial Bait Delivery System (ADS) continued to be tested over the Habitat Management Unit on Andersen Air Force Base with approximately 43,200 baits applied.
+USGS completed several research projects, including one to determine if BTS are adapting/evolving to reduce the effectiveness of control tools.
+USGS also provided rapid response training to 16 new people, bringing the Rapid Response Team up to 98 total members.
 Some future goals of the program are making the ADS fully operational, expanding it to a larger landscape, and finding a viable artificial bait to replace mice.

-It is anticipated the 2019 and 2020 BTS funds will be awarded with a continued focus on the operational interdiction and control initiatives including suppression and eradication; funds may also be awarded to continue research funding and educational outreach dependent upon the availability of funding.
-Actual BTS awards for 2018 are detailed below:
+It is anticipated the 2020 and 2021 BTS funds will be awarded with a continued focus on the operational interdiction and control initiatives including suppression and eradication; funds may also be awarded to continue research funding and educational outreach dependent upon the availability of funding.
+Actual BTS awards for 2019 are detailed below: